nonnymox/alx_event_api/README.md

    - Automatically associate events with the authenticated user.
 3. **Secure Endpoints**
    - JWT authentication ensures that only authorized users can access protected endpoints.
+4. **Event Registration**
+   - Register for event when the maximum capacity hasn't been reached.
+   - View the capacity and the number of attendees..
+   - View the waitlist (Only for authenticated users)

 ---